 If you take a look at an individual app under the storage option, you’ll notice Documents & Data take quite a bit of your storage.

-Unfortunately, there’s no option to clear cache for individual apps on your iPhone other than deleting the app entirely.
+Unfortunately, there’s no option to clear the cache for individual apps on your iPhone other than deleting the app entirely.

 Keep in mind when you delete the app, all your data is gone.
 So, make sure you don’t have any vital information on the app that you want to keep hold of.